ErrorDAR32/Tree-Notes/README.md

 # Tree-Notes

 This small program is designed to manage, store and work with a tree structure of notes. each note represents a node in the tree, and each node able to have have multiple child nodes, and so fort.

 To use it you just need to execute treenotes.py file from your nearest console!

 ### Current features

+Current Implemented Features are:

+- Saving and loading note files.
+- Creating, deleting and editing notes.
+- Navigating through the notes structure.

+### Current Commands

-basic instructions: help, add, rem, edit, see, ls
+- basic instructions: help, add, rem, edit, see

-basic navigation: goto, goup
+- basic navigation: goto, goup, ls

-saving and loading: load, save
+- saving and loading: load, save

-other utilities: prev, rls, search
+- other utilities: prev, rls, search